wbrowar/admin-bar-component/README.md

       /* The text of all button labels. */
       --admin-bar-button-color-text: rgb(255 255 255);

+      /* The default color of text on button popover elements. */
+      --admin-bar-button-popover-color-text: var(--admin-bar-color-text, rgb(255 255 255));

       /* The background of the button popover element. */
       --admin-bar-button-popover-bg: var(--admin-bar-bg, color-mix(in srgb, var(--admin-bar-bg-color), transparent 40%));